lupyuen/lupyuen.github.io/src/visual.md

   }
 ```

-(Think of it as a C Macro, expanding our code at Compile-Time)
+(Think of it as a C Macro, expanding our code during compilation)

 Thus if we have 3 pairs of Key-Values, Zig Compiler will emit the above code 3 times.